bskrainka/bskrainka.github.io/_posts/2018-01-11-seattle-data-science-journal-club-launch.md

 Today, [Convoy](https://convoy.com/) sponsored and launched a new meetup, the Seattle Data Science Journal Club, to help data scientists remain on the forefront of the profession.
-Now, Seattle Data Scientist have a forum to talk about the latest research and network with peers.
+Now, Seattle data scientists have a forum to talk about the latest research and network with peers.
 Almost 30 data scientists attended to discuss Wager & Athey’s 2017 [paper](https://arxiv.org/abs/1510.04342)